Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Introduction

 We identify three leading LC instabilities from within the CDW state, corresponding to orbital AFM, FM, and $d$-wave AM.
 We compute their electronic spectra in the presence of spin-orbit coupling (SOC), which communicates the symmetries of the LC-induced orbital magnetic moments to spin degrees of freedom.
 Indeed, we find that the resulting band structures display no spin splitting (orbital AFM), net $s$-wave spin splitting (orbital FM), and $d$-wave spin splitting (orbital AM).
-We propose that the orbital AM phase could emerge in $A$V$_3$Sb$_5$ kagome metals \cite{Wilson2024}, where both CDW and LC orders have been reported \cite{Ortiz2019,Ortiz2020,Ortiz2021,Kang2022,Jiang2021,mielke2022time,xing2024optical}.
+A kagome material that has been proposed to realize LC order is the family of $A$V$_3$Sb$_5$ kagome metals \cite{Ortiz2019,Ortiz2020,Ortiz2021,Kang2022,Jiang2021,mielke2022time,xing2024optical}.
+A candidate LC order, dubbed congruent CDW flux phase, was recently proposed based on scanning tunneling microscopy (STM) results.
+Interestingly, we find that our orbital $d$-wave altermagnetic state is the 2D version of this phase.
+As a result, we propose spin-resolved angle-resolved photo-emission spectroscopy (ARPES) as an ideal probe to unambiguously assess the realization of the congruent CDW flux phase in $A$V$_3$Sb$_5$.
 More broadly, our results extend AM to systems with an odd number of magnetic sublattices.